batocera-linux/batocera.linux/batocera-Changelog.md

 - ScummVM now will use extra files here - /userdata/bios/scummvm/extra (consistent with LR-ScummVM)
 - Pico-8: libretro-retro8 is deprecated in favor of libretro-fake08
 - ppsspp now fully uses SDL2 controller config
+- more rpcs3 ES options
+- more pcsx2 options
 ### Updated
 - lr-snes9x to v1.62.3
 - xenia to v1.0.2798